 Bread has just unveiled some new CD rates in a variety of timeframes and has raised rates several times to coincide with the Federal Reserve raising rates.
 As the Fed continues to raise rates, Bread is worth watching to see what new, higher rates it will continue to offer.

-Read our Bread™ review
+Read our Bread™ review.

 Brio Direct

-Best short-term rates
+Best for: Short-term rates

 Brio has consistently offered great CD rates, but the online bank’s latest rates really deserve a second look.